Kount/kount-ris-python-sdk/docs/Making-requests-to-the-Kount-RIS.rst

 #.
 Creating the communication client, requires the RIS service url and provided API key.
 The API key is set as request header for the network request.

 #.
 Setting the request mode.
-As mentioned previously, there are several request modes and **INQUIRYMODE.INITIAL_INQUIRY** is the most  used one.
+As mentioned previously, there are several request modes and **InquiryMode.INITIAL_INQUIRY** is the most  used one.
 Please check the :ref:`Advanced` page for more information on request modes.

 #.
 Setting a session identifier.
 This ID should be unique for a 30-day span and is used to track all changes regarding the purchase   described in the request.
 More information on the :ref:`Advanced` page.